omunroe-com/kernwbsite/content/news/2017-05-14-pixz-badsig.rst

 - https://www.kernel.org/pub/linux/kernel/v4.x/

-Our apologies for this problem.
+Our apologies for this problem and thanks to Brad Spengler and everyone else who alerted us about this issue.

-Regards,
-Konstantin